radekd91/emoca/gdl_apps/EMOCA/README.md

 }
 ```

-Further, as EMOCA builds on top of [DECA](https://github.com/YadiraF/DECA) and uses parts of DECA as fixed part of the model, please further cite:
+As EMOCA builds on top of [DECA](https://github.com/YadiraF/DECA) and uses parts of DECA as fixed part of the model, please further cite:
 ```
-@inproceedings{DECA:Siggraph2021,
+@article{DECA:Siggraph2021,
-  title={Learning an Animatable Detailed {3D} Face Model from In-The-Wild Images}, author={Feng, Yao and Feng, Haiwen and Black, Michael J. and Bolkart, Timo}, journal = {ACM Transactions on Graphics, (Proc.
-SIGGRAPH)}, volume = {40}, number = {8}, year = {2021},
+  title={Learning an Animatable Detailed {3D} Face Model from In-The-Wild Images}, author={Feng, Yao and Feng, Haiwen and Black, Michael J. and Bolkart, Timo}, journal = {ACM Transactions on Graphics (ToG), Proc.
+SIGGRAPH}, volume = {40}, number = {8}, year = {2021},